BerkeleyHCI/PolymorphicBlocks/getting-started.md

 However, DSE allows searching through those and comparing alternatives.

 In this limited design, the most interesting part may be the inductor for the buck converter voltage regulator, so let's see the effect of different inductors:
-1. **Make sure to delete any other search configs** to avoid an excessively large search space.
+1. First, **delete any other search configs** to avoid an excessively large search space.
 2. Add the search config: **in the design tree, expand `reg`, then `power_path`, right click on `inductor`, and select Search matching parts**.
 3. **Run the search**.